RRIB Projects include:

 Marble Quarry Project

 In 2007 the Red Rock Indian Band began exploring the opportunity to take over the Ruby Lake Marble Quarry.
 In 2011 the RRIB submitted a proposal and received funding through AANDC to complete the first phase of a feasibility study.
 The study, completed in 2012, reported that the quarry is viable but further study would be required.
-The Red Rock Indian Band has submitted a phase 2 proposal to AANDC and NOHFC to complete the remaining study and to develop a market analysis and explore possible processing plant opportunities.
+The Red Rock Indian Band is currently working towards obtaining the right permits and funding to complete the next phase, develop a market analysis and to explore possible processing plant opportunities.
 The Red Rock Indian Band is working diligently on this initiative.

 East-West Tie Transmission project